 - Traffic location

-- Traffic source (e.g. Google vs. social media vs. ads)
+- Traffic source (e.g., Google vs. social media vs. ads)

-- Time on site
+- Time spent on site

-Further information about SEO for Doctors and Medical Practices
+Further Information About Organic SEO for Doctors